Satisfaction classes with approximate disjunctive correctness

-The \textit{second} construction in this paper employs an arithmetized form of the main construction in \cite{Ali and Albert} as in Theorem 3.2 below.
-In this section PA denotes the usual formulation of $\mathsf{PA}$, i.e., $ \mathsf{PA}_{\mathsf{Func}}.$Our method of proof of Theorem 3.2 is through an arithmetization of the so-called Enayat-Visser construction for this particular version of $\mathnormal{\mathsf{CT}}^{-}[\mathnormal{\mathsf{PA}} ],$ presented both in \cite{Feasable Red} and \cite{Roman and Bartek}, which refine the model-theoretic construction given in \cite{Ali and Albert} for $ \mathsf{PA}$ formulated in a relational language.
-As we shall see, the compactness and elementary chain argument used in the model-theoretic conservativity proof of $\mathsf{CT}^{-}[\mathsf{PA}]$ over $\mathsf{PA}$ can be implemented in the fragment $\mathrm{I}\Sigma _{2}$ of $\mathsf{PA}$ with the help of the so-called Low Basis Theorem of Recursion Theory \footnote{ Indeed, using the technology of $\mathrm{LL}_{1}$-sets of \cite[Theorem 4.2.7.1, p.
-104]{Hajek and Pudlak}, the main argument presented in this section can be implemented in $\mathrm{I}\Sigma _{1}.$}.
-Note that the results of this section can be also established by the arithmetization method presented in \cite{Feasable Red}, or by taking advantage of the main proof-theoretic result of \cite{Graham}. \textbf{ }
+The \textit{second} construction in this paper employs an arithmetized form of the main construction in \cite{Ali and Albert} as in Theorem 4.1 below.
+Our method of proof of Theorem 4.1 is through an arithmetization of the construction of a truth class satisfying of $\mathsf{CT}^{-}[$\textnormal{$ \mathsf{PA}$}$],$ presented both in \cite{Feasable Red} and \cite{Roman and Bartek}, which refine the model-theoretic construction given in \cite{Ali and Albert} for $\mathsf{PA}$ formulated in a relational language.
+As we shall see, the compactness and elementary chain argument used in the model-theoretic conservativity proof of $\mathsf{CT}^{-}[\mathsf{PA}]$ over $ \mathsf{PA}$ can be proved in the fragment $\mathrm{I}\Sigma _{2}$ of $ \mathsf{PA}$ with the help of the so-called Low Basis Theorem of Recursion Theory\footnote{ Indeed, using the technology of $\mathrm{LL}_{1}$-sets of \cite[Theorem 4.2.7.1, p.
+104]{Hajek and Pudlak}, the main argument presented in this section can be carried out in $\mathrm{I}\Sigma _{1}.$}.
+Note that the results of this section that appear before Theorem 4.5 can be also established by the arithmetization method presented in \cite{Feasable Red}, or by taking advantage of the main proof-theoretic result of \cite{Graham}. \textbf{ }